Creating a Moisture & Vapor Barrier Under Concrete Slab

-There is a variety of polyethylene sheeting referred to as a “vapor barrier” or a “vapor retarder”, but not all of them can be applied as an under slab vapor barrier.
-Vapor retarders are manufactured to meet ASTM E1745 specifications.
-(Standard specification for water vapor retarders used in contact with soil or granular fill under concrete slabs.)
-There are three classifications A, B, C with A being the most resistant to tearing and punctures and C being the least resistant.
+There is a variety of polyethylene sheeting referred to as a “vapor barrier” or a “vapor retarder,” but not all of them can be applied as an under-slab vapor barrier.
+Vapor retarders are manufactured to meet ASTM E1745 specifications (standard specification for water vapor retarders used in contact with soil or granular fill under concrete slabs).
+There are three classifications: A, B, and C, with A being the most resistant to tearing and punctures and C being the least resistant.

-Americover’s Vapor Barriers is composed of virgin polyolefin resins and offered in 10mil, 15mil and 20mil.
-This is a high performance material designed to stop moisture migration and control the gases or contaminates from infiltrating the concrete slab, flooring and walls.
-This vapor barrier can be installed over tamped earth, sand or aggregate base.
-Simply unroll and completely cover the area receiving the slab, overlap the seams by 6 inches and seal by heat welding or with sealing tape.
+All Americover Vapor Barriers are composed of virgin polyolefin resins and offered in 10 mil, 15 mil, and 20 mil.
+These are high-performance materials designed to stop moisture migration and prevent gases or contaminants from infiltrating the concrete slab, flooring, and walls.
+These vapor barriers can be installed over tamped earth, sand or aggregate base: simply unroll and completely cover the area receiving the slab, overlap the seams by 6 inches and seal by heat welding or with sealing tape.
 All exposed penetrations should also be sealed.

 Polyethylene sheeting is available at most building supply stores.
 However, not all poly sheeting qualifies as a vapor barrier.
 Watch out for recycled or “regrind” polyethylene, which may contain impurities and become brittle.
 Sheeting that tears diminishes the effectiveness of a vapor barrier.

 Americover virgin polyethylene sheeting is your best bet.
 Americover offers durable string-reinforced vapor barriers made from 100% virgin polyethylene, which comes in 6 mil to 20 mil.